Stardew Valley Mod Manager

 Edit config

-This function wasn't even present at the very first start; it opens up the configuration in a text editor to manually make changes.
-When I changed the structure and the save format from .ini to json I remoed this function.
+When I changed the structure and the save format from .ini to json I removed this function.
 I found the JSON readable but chaotic looking and manual editing shouldn't be necessary anymore.

 Check config

 Manual changes especially are prone to typing errors and inconsistencies emerging; this option is meant to check the changes before you activate them and possibly render the game unplayable.
-Changing through the dialog (see extensions below) makes this mostly unnecessary, therefore this function has also been removed.
+Changing through the dialog (see "extensions" below) makes this mostly unnecessary, therefore this function has also been removed.

 Activate changes